Skip to main content

 What public court records show

-Public federal court records list Greater Cleveland Regional Transit Authority as an employer in 12 employment matters between 2001 and 2024.
+Public federal court records list Greater Cleveland Regional Transit Authority as an employer in 10 distinct federal employment cases between 2014 and 2024.

-Of the 6 matters with a recorded outcome, the most common were: 3 ended in a ruling for the employer, 2 had a mixed result, and 1 ended in a ruling for the worker.
+Of the 5 trusted published opinions analyzed, the most common outcomes were: 3 ended in a ruling for the employer and 2 had a mixed result.

-The most common claims on record were Wrongful Termination, Discrimination, and Retaliation.
+The most common claims on record were Discrimination, Retaliation, and Breach Of Contract.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.